 4.1 Review the following and report the same to the Board of Directors :

-- with the external auditor, his evaluation of the system of internal controls;
+ii. with the external auditor, his evaluation of the system of internal controls

-- with the external auditor, his audit report,
+iii. with the external auditor, his audit report;

-- any related party transaction and conflict of interest situation that may arise within the Company or Group including any transaction, procedure or course of conduct that raises questions of management integrity;
+viii. any related party transaction and conflict of interests situation that may arise within the Company or Group including any transaction, procedure or course of conduct that raises questions of management integrity;

 4.2 Recommend the nomination of a person or persons as external auditors.

-4.3 The Committee should have policies and procedures to review and monitor the suitability and independence of external auditors; to establish policies governing the circumstances under which contracts for the provision of non-audit services can be entered into and procedures that must be followed by the external auditors; to obtain written assurance from the external auditors confirming that they are, and have been, independent throughout the conduct of the audit engagement in accordance with the terms of all relevant professional and regulatory requirements.
+4.3 The Committee should have policies and procedures to review and monitor the suitability, objectivity and independence of external auditors to safeguard the quality and reliability of audited financial statements; to establish policies governing the circumstances under which contracts for the provision of non- audit services can be entered into and procedures that must be followed by the external auditors; to obtain written assurance from the external auditors confirming that they are, and have been, independent throughout the conduct of the audit engagement in accordance with the terms of all relevant professional and regulatory requirements.

 4.4 To verify the allocations of options pursuant to a share issuance scheme for employees, if any, as being in compliance with the criteria for allocation of options under the share issuance scheme, at the end of each financial year.

-The Committee may regulates its own procedures, in particular :-
+The Committee may regulate its own procedures, in particular :-

-- the custody, production and inspection of such minutes
+v. the custody, production and inspection of such minutes.

 6. AUDIT COMMITTEE REPORT